22.08.06 Tutorial: Ying Nian Wu

 As long as you can count, you understand everything about probability density.

 Consider a clot in the 2-D space, with n example data points.
 The Probability Density tells you how the points are distributed.
-As the number of data points can become extremely large ($n\to\infty$), we have an almost continuous clot demonstrating the data.
+As the number of data points can become extremely large (n), we have an almost continuous clot demonstrating the data.

 probdens